jyothika1803/jyothika1803/README.md

 • Enhancing frontend state management and performance in React.js

 💬 **Ask me about**
-• Developing end-to-end web applications using the MERN stack
-• Structuring software using Software Requirements Specification (SRS) documents
+• Data Structures & Algorithms (DSA)
+• Object-Oriented Programming (OOP) using Python
+• Python programming & software development concepts

 ✨ **Fun fact**
 I love blending creativity with code!
 I once created a sorting visualizer that not only taught algorithms but also let users control animation speed, interact in real-time, and actually see how logic flows—because learning should always be a visual adventure.